twcook/AxiusMEM/docs/temporal.rst

 Temporal and Provenance Features
 ==============================

-AxiusMEM supports bi-temporal RDF data, allowing you to attach and query both valid time and transaction time for triples.
+AxiusMEM™ supports bi-temporal RDF data, allowing you to attach and query both valid time and transaction time for triples.
 This enables point-in-time, as-of, and interval-based temporal reasoning.

 Overview
 --------